James Slipper

-James Slipper (born 6 June 1989) is an Australian rugby union player who plays at prop.
-Slipper formerly captained the Queensland Reds, now playing for ACT Brumbies.
-Slipper made his debut during the 2010 Super 14 season.
-In June 2010 Slipper came on as a substitute in Australia's victory over England, earning his first international cap.
+James Alexander Slipper (born 6 June 1989), nicknamed Slips and the Golden Slipper, is an Australian professional rugby union player who plays as a prop for Super Rugby club ACT Brumbies and the Australia national team.
+In September 2025, Slipper became Australia's most-capped player, reaching 150 appearances.

 Early life

 Slipper was born and raised on the Gold Coast, Queensland.
 He first played junior rugby for the Bond Pirates in the local Gold Coast competition, before dedicating his weekends to playing for The Southport School (TSS) in the prestigious GPS schools competition.
 He would take part in a golden generation for TSS which included back-to-back GPS premierships in 2006 and 2007 while also being chosen to represent the Australian Schoolboys team three times in international fixtures.
 Following graduation, he signed a contract with the Queensland Reds.

-Career

-2010 season
+Club career

 In February 2010, Slipper made his Super Rugby debut against the New South Wales Waratahs at Suncorp Stadium in Brisbane.

+In the 2011 Super Rugby season, Slipper was a part of the championship winning Queensland Reds side.